SamanthaSolomon/U3-intro-to-express/README.md

 - Therefore, it will start and then you won't get your bash prompt back, it'll just hang

+1. Visit http://localhost:3000/ in your browser.
+You should see your 'Hello world' text.
+You've successfully created a basic web server!
+This will serve dynamic pages to web browsers.

 ## Shut down your server

 You can't run two servers on the same port and you can get annoying errors if you don't shut your servers down properly.
 Get in the habit of `control c` to shut your server down when you are done working.